tjmahr/dissertation/docs/23-mispronunciations-notebook.md

   - These sets of analyses mainly demonstrate that when children start on a familiar image and hear a mispronunciation, they have a few options for how to proceed.

   - This also shows a possible decoupling between lexical processing and referent selection.
-It is unlikely that children heard the mispronunciations differently in these trials, but rather the responded differently.
+It is unlikely that children heard the mispronunciations differently in these trials, but rather they responded differently.
+Not sure where I am going here.
+None of the child level predictors were related to u-shaped patterns.

+  - Child level predictors only were preditive at age 3 for curve valley.
+In this case, children with larger vocabularies or better minimal pair discrimination showed more consideration of the nonword object.
+I speculate that in this situation, the effect reflects that children with better abilities in these areas were more sensitive to the mispronunciation.
+These children are good at recognizing the mismatch from partial information.